paulbarber/CytoPb/README.md

 Script 4 will measure colocalisation between pairs of cell types as defined within the script using a scale space approach.

+## Outputs

+* celltype_maps
+Images of the most likely cell type at each pixel.
+Cell type colours will correspond to those in the Cell Total Plots pdf file.

+* Cell Total Plots.pdf and csv
+Satcked bar graphs of the total probability, probability density (normalised to image area) and area occupied in the cell type map (most likely cell type per pixel).
+Raw data behind the Cell Total Plots is in the csv file.

+* celltype_png
+Images of the cell type probability for every cell type and every image.

+* channel_png
+Images of the channel probability of positivity for every marker (channel) of every image.

+* objects folder
+A folder of R objects (cytomapper image lists) that contain the raw data behind the celltype_png and channel_png images.
+For follow on processing.

+* Marker per CellType pdfs and csv
+The raw marker expressions behind the pixels of the celltype_maps.
+Demonstrates which markers tend to be higher for each cell type compared to the other defined cell types (note, not compared to all pixels.
+There may be other cell types, not defined in the cell type matrix that have higher expressions).

+* Positive Value Plot.pdf
+A qualitative heatmap of the channel intensities defined to be marker positive (as defined in pos_value_plot.csv).
+Here is a visual check of which markers have high levels and those which may have failed or have no content.

 ## How to cite

 Please cite the repository URL (https://github.com/paulbarber/CytoPb).
 There are no publications associated with the code yet.